While writing a Python program you might have seen the error message ‘str’ object is not callable. What does it mean and how can you fix it?

 This code shows how strings don’t fall in the category of Python data types that can be “called”.

-Why Does The Error “str object not callable” Occur?
+Why Does The Error “str object is not callable” Occur?

-In the previous section we have seen a simple example that explains when the “str object not callable” occurs.
+In the previous section, we have seen a simple example that explains when the “str object is not callable” occurs.

 At the same time, it’s very unlikely for you to create a string and then purposefully call it as a function considering that this wouldn’t make logical sense.

-Usually this error occurs because with increase in complexity of your code, it can become harder to see that you are handling a string as a function.
+Usually, this error occurs because, with the increase in complexity of your code, it can become harder to see that you are handling a string as a function.

-Let’s analyse some other scenarios in which this error could happen.
+Let’s analyze some other scenarios in which this error could happen.

 Overriding a Python Built-In Function